Flow simulation

 Other projects

-Thermomechanical distortion
+Thermomechanical Distortion

 During a drying process, high temperature gradients between the components lead to different expansion movements in the material mix of an assembly.
 These movements can be »frozen« by hardening adhesives, resulting in permanent deformations.